HEP-FCC/fcc-tutorials/fast-sim-and-analysis/FccFastSimGeneration.md

 }
 ```

-The we need to define where the files are and wheere they to go:
+Then we need to define where the files are and where they will to go:
 ```
 # Define the input dir (optional)
 inputDir    = "gen/"